Bookrage001/osc/README.md

 - `-l` : open last session at startup
 - `-c` : recompile scss stylesheets at startup

+### Features
+- modular, tab-based, layout
+- cross-widgets and cross-apps synchronization
+  - widgets that share the same id will update each other's values within the app
+  - widgets will update according to incoming osc message matching their own osc output pattern
+- app state saving & loading

 ### Session file structure

 A valid session file is a javascript file that returns, when eval'd, an array of tab objects.
 It can be written as a standard json file (except for double quotes around names which are not required) :